Ice hockey: Body checking

 Body checking has long been a divisive topic in women's hockey, and has largely been prohibited since the mid-1980s in Canada, and from there internationally.
 Canada's Rhonda Leeman Taylor was responsible for banning body contact from all Canadian national women's tournaments in 1983.
 Body checking in some of the women's hockey leagues in Canada was completely removed in 1986, which helped lead to a substantial increase in female participation in youth ice hockey in Canada.

 Prior to this point, body checking had been a part of the women's game in most cases, including in Europe.
 It was not until after the 1990 Women's World Championship that body checking was eliminated from women's hockey internationally.
 In addition, until the mid-2000s, obstruction and interference were allowed, including pushing players in front of the net, minor hooking, and setting picks.
 When the National Hockey League removed obstruction and interference in the mid-2000s, minor hockey leagues and female leagues followed suit.
 In women's IIHF ice hockey today, body checking is considered an "illegal hit" and is punishable by a minor penalty, major penalty and game misconduct, or match penalty.

-The idea of reintroducing body checking to the female game after its removal in the 1980s and 1990s remains controversial.
+The idea of reintroducing body checking to the female game after its removal in the 1980s and 1990s remains controversial, though most players are in support of it.
 Some of those opposed to its reintroduction maintain it would lead to a loss of female participants, as once stated by Arto Sieppi, Finland's director of women's hockey.
 Sieppi made the statement in response to claims made by the head coach of Sweden's national women's team, Peter Elander, who had claimed its absence was due to patriarchal sexism.

-Peter is a good friend of mine, but I totally disagree...
+Peter is a good friend of mine, but I totally disagree ...
 First of all, it's a women's sport, and if bodychecking would be allowed, the number of young girls entering the game would decrease rapidly.